About this document

 Despite its many advances, the disparity of understanding, skills and abilities in using the Internet is growing.

-We believe that by having an informed, intelligent and current understanding of a Digital Footprint will enable people to make better choices.
+We believe that having an informed understanding of a social media history will enable people to make better choices.
 These choices will lead to a safer online environment with greater transparency and accountability in the right places.

 All of our products and services and their production methodology have been assessed by specialist technology lawyers and accredited as being fully compliant with all UK Legislation, Acts and Statutes.